melashkr/technical-articles/bicep/custom-policy-appService-httpsOnly/README.md

 Last step, you can make sure that your running apps are secure and the security requirements are fullfilled.
 A remediate task will fix a non-compliant resources to be compliant.

 ### Feedback
-Please reach out to us if you have any feedback.
+Please reach out to me if you have any feedback.
 I hope, the article is helpful for you.
 E-Mail: mohamed.elashkr@gmail.com

 References: